Governments are recognizing the potential of smoke-free products

 Heated tobacco products

 The German Federal Institute for Risk assessment (BfR) (2018), a branch of the Federal Ministry for Food and Agriculture, is responsible for the assessment of issues related to consumer protection.
-The BfR analyzed IQOS aerosol and found reductions in selected toxicants (80-99%) compared to cigarette smoke, which was in line with PMI’s own research.
-The study states that while further studies are required to address the magnitude of exposure reduction, the “ herein confirmed reductions of relevant toxicants by about 80–99% are substantial, leading to the relevant questions of putatively reduced health risks.”
+The BfR analyzed IQOS aerosol and found reductions in selected toxicants (80-99 percent) compared to cigarette smoke, which was in line with PMI’s own research.
+The study states that while further studies are required to address the magnitude of exposure reduction, the “herein confirmed reductions of relevant toxicants by about 80–99% are substantial, leading to the relevant questions of putatively reduced health risks.”

 Nicotine pouches